(3 min read)

 Marketing, Know Sales

-Marketing must spend time with the Sales department to obtain an understanding of operational requirements and customer identity.
-When Marketing walks in the shoes of the salesperson, they are more likely to help create processes that compliment rather than hinder the sale process.
-Understanding the customer identity and what types of customers drive higher revenues and retention will lead to better Marketing strategies, customer segmentation and lead quality.
-When Sales and Marketing have cohesion it isn’t about meeting lead and budget quotas, it is about generating leads that ultimately drive sales goals which in turn accomplish the companies’ objectives.
+Marketing must spend time with the sales department to obtain an understanding of operational requirements and customer identity.
+When a marketing team walks in the shoes of the salesperson, they are more likely to help create processes that compliment rather than hinder the sale process.
+Understanding the customer identity and what types of customers drive higher revenues and retention should be as important to marketing as it is to sales.
+This understanding of customers will lead to better marketing strategies, customer segmentation and lead quality.
+When sales and marketing have cohesion it isn’t about meeting lead and budget quotas.
+It’s about generating leads that ultimately drive sales goals which in turn accomplish the companies’ objectives.

 Examine your organizational structure if you are missing plan and not hitting your yearly growth or profitability objectives.
-Build cohesiveness between your Sales and Marketing departments by establishing a single reporting structure, team objectives and establish a communication plan.
+Build cohesiveness between your sales and marketing departments by establishing a single reporting structure, team objectives and a communication plan.
 Together you will consistently accomplish your strategic goals.

 – Mark Casas,Â Senior Vice President, AIS

 The article above is part of our B2B series offering tips to other business owners, managers and entrepreneurs as AIS celebrates 50 years in business.
 See our tips on Business Finance from our CFO, Chris Bremer.
 Also, our CEO addressesÂ the importance of your company’s direction and vision.
 Follow us on LinkedIn for more business-related topics.